A double-dimensional approach to formal category theory: Augmented virtual double categories

 \begin{definition} A vertical morphism $\map jAB$ is said to \emph{represent} the horizontal morphism $\hmap JAB$ if there exists a cartesian cell as on the left below, that is $J$ forms the companion of $j$; in this case we say that $J$ is \emph{representable}.
 Horizontally dual, $J$ is called \emph{oprepresentable} whenever there exists a cartesian cell as on the right.

 \end{definition}

-For a hypervirtual double category $\K$ we write $\Rep(\K) \subseteq \K$ for the sub-hypervirtual double category that consists of all objects, all vertical morphisms, the representable horizontal morphisms, and all cells between those.
+For an augmented virtual double category $\K$ we write $\Rep(\K) \subseteq \K$ for the sub"/augmented virtual double category that consists of all objects, all vertical morphisms, the representable horizontal morphisms, and all cells between those.
 The subcategory $\opRep(\K)$ generated by the oprepresentable horizontal morphisms is defined analogously; notice that $\opRep(\K) = \co{\pars{\Rep(\co\K)}}$.
-Because functors of hypervirtual double categories preserve companions and conjoints (\corref{functors preserve companions and conjoints}), they preserve (op-)representable horizontal morphisms as well; whence the following. \begin{proposition} The assignments $\K \mapsto \Rep(\K)$ and $\K \mapsto \opRep(\K)$ extend to strict $2$-endofunctors $\Rep$ and $\opRep$ on $\fcblmCat$. \end{proposition}
+Because functors of augmented virtual double categories preserve companions and conjoints (\corref{functors preserve companions and conjoints}), they preserve (op-)representable horizontal morphisms as well; whence the following. \begin{proposition} The assignments $\K \mapsto \Rep(\K)$ and $\K \mapsto \opRep(\K)$ extend to strict $2$-endofunctors $\Rep$ and $\opRep$ on $\AugVirtDblCat$. \end{proposition}

 In \cite{Ehresmann63} Ehresmann defined, inside any $2$-category $\mathcal C$, a \emph{quintet} to be a cell of the form as on the left below.